 – It can take a while for the cat to come out of his or her shell – patience and extra time to spend with the cat at the beginning of the foster is required.

-We are currently seeking foster homes that have experience with rabbits and are interested in fostering rabbits as an adoption ambassador to them until they are able to find an adoptive home.
+We are currently seeking foster homes that have experience with rabbits and are interested in fostering rabbits as an adoption ambassador until they are able to find an adoptive home.
 We also occasionally have nursing moms with baby bunnies in need of foster.

 We have the occasional need for foster care for small animals who have recently given birth or are possibly pregnant.

 Accepting Applications: Adoption Ambassadors for Large Dogs and Pit Bulls